Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Rsync Disk Backup

-Let’s take this opportunity to make a disk backup. du -h or “duh” shows that only 800 MiB is in use on the SSD.
-Let’s rsync the whole box from our local machine in about four minutes.
+Let’s take this opportunity to make a disk backup. du -h shows that only 800 MiB is in use on the SSD.
+Let’s rsync the whole box from our local machine; it should take about four minutes.

-Tip: To verify the owners and permissions are set in the extended attributes locally, run
+Tip: To verify the ownership and permissions are set in the extended attributes locally, run

 getfattr -d -m ^ -R -- ~/.pfsense-backup